 Gatesville is strategically positioned within 30 miles of two Interstate Highways, sits at the intersection of a major U.S. Highway (U.S. 84) and SH36, and immediately west of the confluence of the Waco and Killeen-Temple Fort Hood Metropolitan Statistical Areas (MSA); both areas are expected to have continued growth over the next ten-to-twenty-year timeframe.
+Since 2000, the city has experienced slow growth in population, changing from 15,801 individuals to 15,826.
+This followed the largest spike from 1980 to 2000 when the population increased by 160%.
+The city of Gatesville and the County of Corvell have both remained fairly static in population in the past years as compared to the State of Texas whose population increased by 1.8% from 2014-2015.
+The limited population growth may in part be accounted for by the unique demographic profile in the area, due to the number of correctional institutions in Gatesville.
+As of 2012 the prisons in Gatesville employed 2,497 people (29 percent resided in Gatesville).
+Additionally in 2016 there were 8,055 incarcerated individuals (5,180 females/2,785 males) in Gatesville totaling over half the population of the City.
+As of the 2020 Census, the population has increased to 16,135.
+Of the total population, 8,589 are un-incarcerated bringing the un-incarcerated to 53% and incarcerated represent 47%.
 As land prices become more expensive (especially for commercial/manufacturing development) and populations increase in the neighboring urban areas, Gatesville will be an attractive "place" for both residential and commercial development in the future due to an abundance of affordable and developable land.
 Additionally, the strategic importance of nearby North Fort Hood will continue to shape opportunities for Gatesville's economy in the near- to mid-term.

-Annual sales tax allocations saw an increase of 13 percent in FY 2021 over FY2020.
+Annual sales tax allocations saw an increase of 3.2 percent in FY 2022 over FY 2021.
 The City must be cautious about adopting an over-reliance on projected sales tax allocations during the budgeting process which could induce increased risk that revenue projections will not be met.
-Therefore, Gatesville's annual budget is "sensitive" to robust retail activity.
+The FY 2022 budget for sales tax collections was \$2.45M.
+The fiscal year ended with collections exceeding budget by \$223,007, or 9.1%.